 LEC's name is somewhat of a misnomer; LEC does not eliminate all lightning.
 LEC's Charge Transfer System (patented as the Dissipation Array System or DAS) uses a naturally occurring, scientific phenomenon called point discharge to retard the collection of lightning within a finite protection zone.
 LEC does not attract the lightning.
 LEC's system lowers the static field in the protected area long enough for the lightning strike to terminate outside the protected area.
 The DAS is engineered to the specific application or site.

 The typical clients who choose the DAS system for their facility lightning protection are those that cannot tolerate any collection of lighting within the desired protection zone.
 The operation of the protected facility is too critical or sensitive to take the chance that a strike will be collected such as a physically explosive environment or where downtime will be too costly.
 Others choose our approach because the initial downtime will cause an extended restart period for repair and system checks, or processes that are interrupted by the initial lightning strike cannot be reset and will require disposal or waste that cannot be reused.
 Another strong reason to choose DAS is personnel safety in an area that must be occupied during storm activity such as surveillance and security availability.
 These are a few of the mission critical issues that have caused our clients to choose LEC's unique patented approach.

 The list of clients that choose LEC's DAS is extensive.
-A portion of that list includes global clients such as: Exxon Mobile, Shell Oil, Chevron, United Energex, Valero Refining, BASF, FedEx, UPS, Tennessee Valley Authority (WA), Florida Power & Light, Southern Carolina Electric & Gas, Duke Energy, Entergy, Fidelity National Information Services, Turner Broadcasting, International Paper, Weyerhaeuser Company, US Navy, and the Israel Defense Forces.
-And these customers are repeat customers often with multiple facilities in different geographic locations across the world all protected by LEC's DAS.
+A portion of that list includes global clients such as: Exxon Mobil, Shell Oil, Chevron, United Energex, Valero Refining, BASF, FedEx, UPS, Tennessee Valley Authority (TVA), Florida Power & Light, Southern Carolina Electric & Gas, Duke Energy, Entergy, Fidelity National Information Services, Turner Broadcasting, International Paper, Weyerhaeuser Company, US Navy, and the Israel Defense Forces.
+These customers are repeat customers often with multiple facilities in different geographic locations across the world all protected by LEC's DAS.

 With over 35,000 system-years of actual in field operation and proven success in minimizing the effects of lightning, LEC is the smart risk reduction choice for critical systems.